mynameisnicholasjones/mynameisnicholasjones/README.md

 # My name is Nicholas Jones.

-### I am a front-end developer, specializing in React.
+### I am a self-taught front-end web developer focusing on the React javascript library.
+I am located in mainland USA.
+Some of the skills demonstrated in my protfolio are Javascript, React, Redux, and Flexbox.

 ### Languages and Tools: